Meniscus tear: traumatic or degenerative?

 • Small traumatic tears without entrapment

-• Simultaneous osteoarthritis (especially in people over 50)
+• Simultaneous osteoarthritis (especially in those over 50 years old)

-Depending on the type and location of the meniscus tear, different procedures are possible:
+Depending on the type and location of the meniscus tear, different procedures are considered:

 a) Meniscus suture (meniscus reconstruction)